Agent Budget Exhausted Halfway Through the Task

 Prevention

-• Benchmark a single representative subtask before setting any budget — use 3x the measured cost as minimum allocation.
+• Benchmark a single representative subtask before setting any budget, and use 3x the measured cost as the minimum allocation.

 • Trim all tool outputs to a maximum length before they enter the LLM context; store full outputs externally by reference.

-• Route classification, extraction, and formatting subtasks to smaller, cheaper models.
+• Route classification, extraction, and formatting subtasks to the cheaper model tier.

 FAQ

 Q: How do I estimate the right budget for a new pipeline?
 A: Run the pipeline on a sample of 3-5 representative tasks with full instrumentation, take the 90th-percentile token count, and multiply by 2x.
-Never budget on the median — agents’ token usage has a heavy right tail.
+Never budget on the median.
+Agent token usage has a heavy right tail, and conversational steps grow roughly O(n^2) as history accumulates, not O(n).

 Q: Can I pause an agent mid-run to add more budget?
-A: In LangGraph with a checkpointer, yes — the state is durably saved and you can re-invoke with a higher limit.
-In stateless frameworks, you need to implement your own pause/resume logic around checkpoints.
-Claude Code itself does not support mid-run budget increases.
+A: In LangGraph with a checkpointer, yes.
+The state is durably saved, so you re-invoke the same thread_id with a higher limit and pass None as the input to resume at the pending node.
+In stateless frameworks you must implement your own pause/resume around checkpoints.
+Claude Code itself does not support a mid-run budget increase; you wait for the window to reset or move to a higher plan.

 Q: What happens to half-edited files when the budget runs out?
-A: Depends on the framework.
+A: It depends on the framework.
 If the agent edits files directly on disk (Claude Code, Cursor), the changes on disk are real and may leave code in a broken intermediate state.
-Run git diff to see what changed, and git stash or git checkout -- . if you need to revert before retrying.
+Run git diff to see what changed, then git stash or git checkout -- . to revert before retrying.
+Orchestrators that only edit in memory lose everything not yet checkpointed.

 Tags: #AI coding #Agents #Troubleshooting